“Funk, if the world is gonna keep crashing and burning, I’m letting our relationship burn too. Let’s see what ‘Us’ rises from the ashes.”

 You know how a deer looks in the headlights—trapped and frozen—well, that’s how Funk looked when I delivered those words.
 After 43 years, my man was quite happy continuing as we were.
 Not me.
 Funk’s always said the phrase “leave well enough alone” is like fighting words to me, and for once, he was right about something.
 Too many resentments had piled up, and with the pandemic having us holed up 24/7, I was done sweeping things under the carpet.

 And so we burned.

 Man did we burn.
-With the passion of our beginning years and the knock-down, drag-out fights those years brought with it.
-We went to therapy back then to learn how to argue, yet somewhere along the line we’d forgotten to ask the questions that led to resolution: What are you thinking?
+With the passion of our beginning years, and the knock-down, drag-out fights those years brought with them.
+Back then, we went to therapy to learn how to argue, yet somewhere along the way we’d forgotten to ask the questions that led to resolution: What are you thinking?
 What are you feeling?

 It’s easy to see our downward progression.

 In 1985, our first child was born, and by the time we added all the others, there wasn’t time for those questions, what with taking care of everyone else’s needs.
 Next, the mayor’s office in 2007.
 The long hours.
 The stress of trying to do right for the long-forgotten in Kansas City.
 The strain of not giving in to the usual pressures of the office.
 The escalated strain from a pissed-off Establishment who were working overtime trying to take Funk out, and all because he’d tied their hands to the “free money” they’d been taking from the city’s coffers, i.e. from the backs of tax paying citizens.

 Who has time for relational issues when you’re wielding those hefty swords?